 Step 6.
 Upload Filtered Files to Destination Site

 Now that you have the files on your development machine, upload them to the appropriate spot on the destination site.
 If you zipped up the files in step 5 unzip them in this location.

 The Site Has Now Been Moved

 Congratulations, you’re done!
-Your very large WordPress site has been moved to a new host or domain.
+You’ve successfully completed the steps to move a very large WordPress site to a new host or domain.